-- Verbal reasoning – 15 minutes, 20 questions.
-You are presented with short text passages that contain many details.
-You are asked to read each passage and then answer questions that relate to it.
-Most questions are not difficult at all, but they require attention to details and an ability to sift through text and filter relevant data.
-There is added pressure on you as a result of the short time allowed for each question.
-Preparing for the test in advance increases your speed when answering these questions.
+- Verbal reasoning – This section includes 20 questions that must be answered in 15 minutes.
+You are presented with short passages containing many details.
+You must read each passage and then answer questions related to it.
+While most question are not too difficult, they do require attention to detail and the ability to sift through text and filter relevant data.
+Moreover, the short time frame adds to the pressure.

-- Numerical Skills – This section contains two sub-sections. the first part focuses on basic arithmetic.
-You have four minutes to answer 12 questions that require the four basic operations (x,+,-,/), decimals and fractions.
-The second part focuses on data interpretation.
-You have 11 minutes to answer 15 questions that rely on graphs and tables.
-The second section is more difficult as it requires numerical critical reasoning skills.
-You need to be able to answer these questions quickly and accurately, so it is important to brush up your skills ahead of taking the test.
+- Numerical Skills – This section contains two sub-sections: basic arithmetic and data interpretation.
+You are given four minutes to answer the first section.
+It consists of 12 questions that require the four basic operation, decimals, and fractions.
+You have 11 minutes to answer the 15 questions in the second section.
+These rely on graphs and tables.
+The second section is the more difficult of the two as it requires critical reasoning skills.

-- Work Rate – A unique section that lasts four minutes and contains 20 questions.
-A table with shape and number codes is provided and have to find alternative codes for a given sequence.
+- Work Rate – A table with shape and number codes is presented, and you must find alternative codes for a given sequence.
+This section lasts four minutes and contains 20 questions.

 - Electrical Comprehension – This section represents basic electrical concepts that are part of GCSE-level physics.
-There are 11 minutes to answer 21 questions.
+You have 11 minutes to answer 21 questions.

-- Memory – This part is, in a way, the most entertaining and challenging one.
-Part one of the section contains 10 questions.
-You are presented with letter sequences, and you have 1 minute to memorise that sequence.
+- Memory – This section is comprised of two parts.
+Part one contains 10 questions.
+You are presented with letter sequences and have one minute to memorise each sequence.
 You are then asked questions about the order of letters within the sequence.
-The second part of the section tests your ability to remember patterns.
-There are 10 questions, and you will be shown a sequence of grids.
-The grids are shown one at a time and within each grid there are a number of coloured squares.
-The grids will appear one after the other and you will only see one grid at a time.
-You will then be asked to decide which grid is a proper combination of the set of grids displayed in the sequence.
+Part two consists of 10 questions that test your ability to remember patterns.
+You are shown a sequence of grids.
+Within each grid there are a number of coloured squares.
+These grids appear one after the other, and you can only see one grid at a time.
+You are then asked to decide which grid is a proper combination of the set of grids displayed in the sequence.

-Knowledge – Some areas of the test rely on strict knowledge, the kind of knowledge some people tend or prefer to forget.
+- Knowledge – Some areas of the test rely on strict knowledge, the kind of knowledge some people tend to forget.
 Numerical, verbal, and physical concepts rely heavily on knowledge.
-It could be either knowing how to multiply decimals, understanding the meaning of certain unpopular words in the English vocabulary, or understanding the principle laws of motion and gravity.
+This could be knowing how to multiply decimals, understanding the meaning of certain unpopular words in the English vocabulary, or understanding the principle laws of motion and gravity.

-Response times – The act of practice is rewarding.
+- Response times – The act of practice is rewarding.
 At first, everything seems complicated and time consuming.
-With even little practice these feelings tend to change as performance improves.
-Even the memory and work rate sections are worth rehearsing, as they represent cognitive elements which are now known be affected by training.
-For example, the memory section is popularly given to older people for increasing their memory skills.
+With even little practice, these feelings start to change as performance improves.
+Even the memory and work rate sections are worth rehearsing, as they represent cognitive elements that are now known to be affected by training.
+For example, the memory section is popularly given to older people to help increase their memory skills.

-Confidence – Pre-exposure to test contents removes uncertainty.
+- Confidence – Pre-exposure to the content of tests removes uncertainty.
 This is key for test success.